Most of us will get out.

 Around 700,000 prisoners are released every year; two-thirds are back within three.

 Most of us will get out.
 What lessons have we learned in the meantime?
 At the core, rehabilitation is a personal process, and it does not occur until a prisoner looks within and is determined to change.
 But society can encourage rehabilitation, and one way to do that is by modeling responsibility and accountability.

 In the modern prison system, the representatives of society that prisoners see every day are their jailers.
 What if, instead of turning a blind eye to misbehavior, society demanded more?
 It is a grim irony that while paying lip service to rehabilitation, society has built a prison system that undermines it.
 Perpetuating this system is short-sighted.

 Because most of us will get out.

-Matthew Leachman is serving 60 years for several child sex offenses: aggravated sexual assault with a child and three charges of indecency with a child.
+Matthew Leachman is serving 60 years for several sexual offenses.

 Matthew J. Leachman #903617